scriptnull/vishnubharathi.codes/source/_posts/cuelang.md

 services: [string]: v1.#Service
 ```

-I would recommend reading this [doc](https://cuelang.org/docs/integrations/go/) for getting more idea on what is possible here.
-One thing that might be come in handy is if you are looking to build applications which take CUE files as config, you could parse the config from your Go program easily via https://pkg.go.dev/cuelang.org/go/cue#Runtime
+I would recommend reading this [doc](https://cuelang.org/docs/integrations/go/) for getting more idea of what is possible here.
+One thing that might come in handy is if you are looking to build applications that take CUE files as config, you could parse the config from your Go program easily via https://pkg.go.dev/cuelang.org/go/cue#Runtime

 ## Protobuf

-I started learning about CUE tonigh with the idea that I could avoid writing YAML and JSON Schema with the help of this.
+I started learning about CUE tonight with the idea that I could avoid writing YAML and JSON Schema with the help of this.
 But to my surprise, CUE is trying to help me not write Protobuf (which I am not a fan of).

 # Continue reading

-I would like to stop this blog post here, beacause it is already morning :D I am a bit disappointed that I couldn't discuss about the philosophy behind CUE here - they are awesome; go read it for yourself from [here](https://cuelang.org/docs/about/#philosophy-and-principles).
+I would like to stop this blog post here because it is already morning :D I am a bit disappointed that I couldn't discuss the philosophy behind CUE here - they are awesome; go read it for yourself from [here](https://cuelang.org/docs/about/#philosophy-and-principles).

-Apart from that I am going to continue reading the docs to learn more about CUE.
+Apart from that, I am going to continue reading the docs to learn more about CUE.
 Once I am a bit comfortable with it, I would like to peek into dagger to see how they have integrated with CUE.

 Also, CUE stands for "Configure Unify Execute".